General Argyres-Douglas Theory: AD points from 6d theory

 \section{AD points from 6d $A_1$ theory}

-Let's start with six dimensional $A_1$ theory and compactly it on a Riemann surface with irregular punctures.
+Let's start with six dimensional $A_1$ theory and compactify it on a Riemann surface with irregular punctures.
 Although we did not find any new theories, it is helpful to see some generic features of our construction which is then generalized to higher rank.
-Moreover, with our current construction, we could find their three dimensional mirror, the central charges $a$ and $c$, their $SU(2)$ linear quiver UV completion, etc.
+Moreover, with our current construction, we could find their three dimensional mirror, the central charges $a$ and $c$, and their $SU(2)$ linear quiver UV completions, etc.

-We need to first figure out what kind of singularity combinations so that a SCFT can be found in the IR.
-The four dimensional $\mathcal{N}=2$ SCFT has a $U(1)_R$ symmetry which has a geometric meaning in the six dimensional construction, since the Seiberg-Witten curve is expressed in terms of the coordinates $z$ of the Riemann surface and $x$ of its cotangent bundle.
-In the case of regular singularity, the $z$ coordinate on the Riemann surface transform trivially under this symmetry, so one can put arbitrary number of regular singularities on Riemann surface with any genus. $z$ coordinate transforms non-trivially (if $r>2$) so that a AD type theory can be engineered.
-The $U(1)$ coordinate is realized geometrically as the rotation on the Riemann surface.
-To ensure the $U(1)_R$ invariance, the singularity should be put at the fixed points.
-It is well know one can only define an $U(1)$ isometry with fixed points on the Riemann sphere, in this case, the fixed points is at the south pole and north pole.
+We need to first figure out what kind of singularity combinations are allowed to have a SCFT in the IR.
+The four dimensional $\mathcal{N}=2$ SCFT has a $U(1)_R$ symmetry which has a geometric meaning in the six dimensional construction: it is the rotational symmetry of the Riemann surface and so coordinates $z$ and $x$ of cotangent bundle transform under this symmetry.
+In the case of regular singularity, the $z$ coordinate on the Riemann surface transform trivially under this symmetry, so one can put arbitrary number of regular singularities on Riemann surface with any genus. $z$ coordinate transforms non-trivially (if order of pole $r>2$) for the irregular singularity case, so the singularity should be put at the fixed points of the rotational symmetry.
+It is well known a $U(1)$ isometry with fixed points can only be found for the Riemann sphere, and in this case, the fixed points can be put at the south pole or north pole.
 So one can put at most two singularities to construct AD theory.